zack-bitcoin/amoveo-docs/design/sortition_chains.md

 Additionally, when you sign a waiver to give up control of some of your value, this waiver can have an embedded smart contract called a "waiver contract".
 So the waiver is only valid if the smart contract returns `true`.
 Similar to unlocking a bitcoin UTXO.

+Putting another channel or smart contract or account into the sortition chain is practically free.